matrix-org/matrix-spec-proposals/proposals/2324-when-to-ship.md

 ### Specific examples outside of the client-server API

-There are some instances where a change might be made outside of the client-server API, which is where much of this proposal is targetted.
+There are some instances where a change might be made outside of the client-server API, which is where much of this proposal is targeted.
 The general spirit of the process should be followed where possible, if implementations decide to work ahead of spec releases.

 #### Room versions